 - Solo repertoire.
 A solo is required for music majors, and is highly encouraged for non-majors.
 Please select a solo or etude that best demonstrates your abilities that is 2 to 3 minutes in length (maximum).
 This solo is to be presented in addition the required excerpts.

 Prepare a short etude or excerpt from a solo.

 Prepare both required excerpts for your instrument.
-Excerpts can be found in the Paul Creative Arts Center outside M203 in mid-August and are also posted here.
+Excerpts will be posted in the Paul Creative Arts Center outside M203 in mid-August and will also be posted here.

 Sign up for an audition time on the list posted next to the audition excerpts outside M203.
 You will play your symphony audition during the time posted for your instrument.
 You can audition for the UNH Bands at the same time.

-Please contact Dr. David Upham in M212A (David.Upham@unh.edu) with any questions you may have.
+Please contact Dr. David Upham in M206 with any questions you may have.

 All performances are held in the Johnson Theatre, Paul Creative Arts Center, on the UNH Durham campus.